Turning Delhi into a paradise was no child’s play.

 And I also believed that freedom was incomplete unless people got things for free.
 Like free water, free electricity, free bus rides, free this, and free that.

-I knew that every city needs funds for running smoothly and Delhi was no exception.
-Roads, traffic signals, street lights, and amenities of all sorts, like schools, hospitals, dispensaries, and whatnot, all needed money to run.
-And who and where would I get that money from if I were to give almost everything for free?
+I knew that every city needs funds to run smoothly, and Delhi was no exception.
+Roads, traffic signals, street lights, and amenities of all sorts—schools, hospitals, dispensaries, and whatnot—all needed money.
+And who or where would I get that money from if I were to give almost everything for free?

 Ha!
 I just gave you a hint, didn’t I?